The CAT plasma thruster will propel a 5kg satellite into deep space, far beyond Earth orbit, at 1/1000th the cost of previous missions. Read more

 Your message (Tweet, love note, or message to ET) laser etched onto gold plated spacecraft panel that will be exposed to space (up to 140 characters including spaces).
 Includes mission patch and pen.Estimated delivery:

 Set of 5 unique flight Printed Circuit Boards (PCBs).
 These bare PCBs will be printed in a large batch for our research purposes.
 The actual flight PCBs will be selected from this larger batch, and now you can own the same PCB engineering unit for display purposes or as drink coasters.
-Includes mission patch and pen.Estimated delivery:Add $15 USD to ship outside the US
+Includes mission patch and pen.Estimated delivery:Ships anywhere in the world

 Receive an engineering model of one of our 24kt gold plated spacecraft aluminum body panels (30cm x 10 cm) with your deep space message or name engraved in large font.
 Includes $100 laser etched spacecraft message.
-Includes mission patch and pen.Estimated delivery:Add $60 USD to ship outside the US
+Includes mission patch and pen.Estimated delivery:Ships anywhere in the world

 3000 characters of text (including spaces) laser engraved onto gold plated spacecraft panel.
 For the poet in us all!Estimated delivery: